 so gorgeous!!!
 A perfect detour before it got dark

-hiking in Blanding, New Mexico.
+hiking in Blanding, Utah.
 You can see Anasazi ruins in the rock!

 Lastly, we tried to be super flexible.
 If Don was sleeping and we had a stop scheduled, we’d just keep driving.
 If it’d been awhile since a stop and it was about to get dark, we’d find a park close by and go get some wiggles out.

 I mostly booked hotels from my phone a few hours before we arrived so that we could assess if we could drive further or needed to stop earlier based on how the drive was going and everyone’s temperaments.
 Mostly we stayed where we planned, but a few nights we drove extra so we’d have more time at our next stop.